 the sclera, which maintains, protects, and supports the shape of the eye and includes the cornea;

-the choroid, which provides oxygen and nourishment to the eye and includes the pupil, iris, and lens
+the choroid, which provides oxygen and nourishment to the eye and includes the pupil, iris, and lens; and

 the retina, which allows us to piece images together and includes cones and rods.

 The Process of Sight

 All vision is based on the perception of electromagnetic rays.
-In the form of light, these rays pass through the cornea, which focuses the rays.
-They enter the eye through the pupil, the black aperture at the front of the eye.
+These rays pass through the cornea in the form of light; the cornea focuses the rays as they enter the eye through the pupil, the black aperture at the front of the eye.
 The pupil acts as a gatekeeper, allowing as much or as little light to enter as is necessary to see an image properly.
 The pigmented area around the pupil is the iris.
 Along with supplying a person's eye color, the iris is responsible for acting as the pupil's stop, or sphincter.
 Two layers of iris muscles contract or dilate the pupil to change the amount of light that enters the eye.
 Behind the pupil is the lens, which is similar in shape and function to a camera lens.
 Together with the cornea, the lens adjusts the focal length of the image being seen onto the back of the eye, the retina.
 Visual reception occurs at the retina where photoreceptor cells called cones and rods give an image color and shadow.
-The image is transduced into neural impulses and then transferred through the optic nerve to the brain for processing.
-The visual cortex in the brain interprets the image to extract form, meaning, memory and context.
+The image is transduced into neural impulses and then transferred through the optic nerve to the rest of the brain for processing.
+The visual cortex in the brain interprets the image to extract form, meaning, memory, and context.

 Human beings are capable of highly complex vision that allows us to perceive colors and depth in intricate detail.
 Visual stimulus transduction happens in the retina.
 Photoreceptor cells found in this region have the specialized capability of phototransduction, or the ability to convert light into electrical signals.
-There are two types of these photorecptor cells: rods, which are responsible for scotopic or night vision, and cones, which are responsible for photopic or daytime vision.
+There are two types of these photoreceptor cells: rods, which are responsible for scotopic vision (night vision), and cones, which are responsible for photopic vision (daytime vision).